CaptainCrowbar/rs-sci/docs/statistics.md

 A `Statistics` object keeps running statistics for one or two variables. `T` must be a floating point arithmetic type.

+Member functions with an`x_` or `y_` prefix return the statistics for that variable.
+The versions with no prefix are synonyms for the `x_` version, for convenience when only one variable is being tallied.

 Based on code by John Cook:

 * [Standard deviation](https://www.johndcook.com/blog/standard_deviation/)